ietf-wg-ntp/draft-roughtime/draft-ietf-ntp-roughtime.md

 {{?RFC738}}.
 Unfortunately, widely deployed protocols such as the Network Time Protocol (NTP) {{?RFC5905}} lack essential security features, and even newer protocols like Network Time Security (NTS)
-{{?RFC8915}} lack mechanisms to ensure that the servers behave correctly.
+{{?RFC8915}} lack mechanisms to observe that the servers behave correctly.
 Furthermore, clients may lack even a basic idea of the time, creating bootstrapping problems.
-Roughtime is intended to permit devices to obtain a rough idea of the current time from fairly static configuration consisting of a key and a server.
+Roughtime is intended to permit devices to obtain a rough idea of the current time from fairly static configuration consisting of a key and a server, and to enable them to report any inconsistencies they observe between time servers.

 # Conventions and Definitions